jsenv/core/readme.md

 Jsenv only needs to know your main html file and where to write the builded files.
 You can create a script and execute it with node.

-Following the simplified steps below turns `index.html` into a production optimized `dist/main.html`.
+Following the steps below turns `index.html` into a production optimized `dist/main.html`.

 <details>
   <summary>1.
 Create <code>index.html</code></summary>